SHARED REALITY: Cosm transports guests to the best seat in the house on every play. (James Zoltak/Staff)

 A third floor outdoor plaza overlooks SoFi Stadium and offers views of the new Intuit Dome and airliners on final approach to Los Angeles International Airport.

 Cosm has its own camera positions at games, although one sideline cherry picker-type boom shook at times, causing guests to groan at the disorienting effect.
-It wasn’t clear if that was a Cosm rig, but the pylon cameras at NFL games are COSM’s technology.
+It wasn’t clear if that was a Cosm rig, but the pylon cameras at NFL games are Cosm’s technology.

 The shaking glitch was brief.
 The rest of the time, camera angles shifted smoothly, giving viewers a view from the best seats in the house on every play.